 25.4(4) Location of equipment and personnel.
 Equipment and operating personnel, including news media using electronic devices to transmit and receive data communication, must be located in, and coverage of the proceedings must take place from, an area or areas the judicial officer designates within the coutroom.
 The area or areas designated shall provide reasonable access to the proceeding to be covered.

 25.4(5) Movement during the proceedings.
 Television cameras and audio equipment may be installed in or removed from the courtroom only when the court is not in session.
 In addition, such equipment shall at all times be operated from a fixed position.
 News media personnel are prohibited from moving about the courtroom while proceedings are in session and engaging in any movement that attracts undue attention.

 25.4(6) Decorum.
 News media personnel shall be properly attired and shall maintain proper courtroom decorum at all times while covering a judicial proceeding.

-c.
-A written request for expanded news media coverage of oral arguments of the supreme court or court of appeals must be filed with the clerk of the supreme court no later than the Friday immediately preceding the week in which the argument is to be held.
+25.5(5) The news media coordinator for the appellate courts must file a written request for expanded news media coverage of a supreme court or court of appeals oral argument or other hearing with the clerk of the supreme court no later than the Friday immediately preceding the week in which the oral argument or other hearing is to be held.